Leo-project-A/Backgammon_1.0_Racket/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. currently only avaliable through a scheme compiler.
+1. currently only available through a scheme compiler.
 (I used DrRacket)
     potentially could be converted to C with the "chicken" compiler.
     *will explore this option in the future.